simplisticated/Sensitive/README.md

 * `ScreenEdgePanGestureRecognizer`
 * `TouchGestureRecognizer`

-Each of the gesture recognizers listed above is a subclass of gesture recognizer from native iOS SDK.
+Each of gesture recognizers listed above is a subclass of gesture recognizer from native iOS SDK.
 For example, `TapGestureRecognizer` is subclassed from `UITapGestureRecognizer`, `SwipeGestureRecognizer` is a subclass of `UISwipeGestureRecognizer`, etc. The purpose of subclasses is to use closure within constructor instead of target-action approach.
 For example, this is how you initialize `UITapGestureRecognizer`:

 ```swift
 let tapGestureRecognizer = UITapGestureRecognizer(target: self, action: #selector(SomeViewController.didTapWithGestureRecognizer(_:)))